-- our planned level of revenues and capital expenditures; - our available cash our ability to obtain additional funding; - our ability to market and sell our products; - regulatory developments in the United States and other countries; - our plans to continue to invest in research and development to develop technology for both existing and new products; - our ability to maintain our relationships with suppliers, manufacturers and other partners; - our ability to maintain or protect the validity of our European, U.S. and other patents and other intellectual property; - our ability to internally develop and protect new inventions and intellectual property; - our ability to retain key executive members; - our ability to expose and educate physicians and other medical professionals about the use cases of our products; - our expectations regarding our tax classifications; - interpretations of current laws and the passage of future laws; - political, economic and military instability in the Middle East and specifically in Israel may impede our ability to operate and harm our financial results; - those factors referred to in "Item 3.D.
+- our planned level of revenues and capital expenditures; - our available cash our ability to obtain additional funding; - our ability to market and sell our products; - regulatory developments in the United States and other countries; - our plans to continue to invest in research and development to develop technology for both existing and new products; - our ability to maintain our relationships with suppliers, manufacturers and other partners; - our ability to internally develop new inventions and maintain and protect our European, U.S. and other patents, and other intellectual property; - our ability to obtain and maintain regulatory approvals for our products and their associated indications for use; - our ability to retain key executive members; - our ability to expose and educate physicians and other medical professionals about the use cases of our products; - our expectations regarding our tax classifications; - interpretations of current laws and the passage of future laws;

+- general market, political and economic conditions in the countries in which we operate, including those related to recent unrest and actual or potential armed conflict in Israel and other parts of the Middle East, such as the Israel's multi-front war; and - those factors referred to in "Item 3.D.
 Risk Factors," "Item 4.
 Information on the Company," and "Item 5.
 Operating and Financial Review and Prospects", as well as in this annual report on Form 20-F generally.